An Epic Perth to Kalbarri Road Trip Itinerary

 Last Updated:

-The Perth to Kalbarri road trip is one of my favourite road trips from Perth.
-The main reasons being the drive is possible to do in one day, there are great stops along the way and Kalbarri has so many spectacular natural attractions to explore.
+The Perth to Kalbarri road trip is one of my favourite road trips from Perth (and I’ve done a lot of them!).
+What makes it so great is that it’s possible to do the full drive in one day, there are some spectacular things to do and see along the way and Kalbarri itself has many amazing natural attractions to explore.

 Read on for the ultimate Kalbarri guide with all you need to know about this epic road trip.